maddc0de/music-library-database-app/README.md

 2. `POST` route, handles the body parameters sent by the browser, and returns a response (usually to indicate whether the form data has been successfully handled or saved).

 * On Route Priority: In Sinatra, it uses the first route that matches a request.
 For example, if a route `/albums/:id` has been defined first then also creating a `/albums/new` route, `:id` will "capture" the value `new` in the URL.
 An easy fix is to define, `/albums/new` first.

+* Getting visibility:
+We can get visibility using different tools depending on the "layer":

+> * In Sinatra routes or Ruby classes, we can use p to inspect the value of variables or log arbitrary messages.
+These will be displayed in the terminal, in the logs of the rackup command, which we use to run the web server.
+> * In ERB / HTML views, we can use ERB tags to display the value of instance variables set inside the route block (e.g <%= @something %>) so it is displayed as part of the HTML page.
+> * We can get visibility into the HTTP request and response — what data is flowing between the client (the web browser) and the server.
+We can use a client like Postman, or the Browser Developer tools.
+> * We can also manually inspect the web page to see what is wrong, or check if Sinatra returns a helpful error message for us.